zxcv32/scribe-postmannewman-influxdb-go/README.md

-# Scribe InfluxDB Go
+# ScribeR InfluxDB Go

 > Uses InfluxDB2

-Scribe to read data from InfluxDB and show in Craftsperson
+Scriber to read data from InfluxDB and show in Craftsperson